f-marquez/Katies_last_hurrah/README.md

 Although Eventbrite, has its own built in CRM services, Hubspot was preferred by client.
 Click on Image for better view.
 <br>
 <br>
-To view alternate design optons please scroll to bottom of page.
+To view alternate design options please scroll to bottom of page.
 Eventbrite Post| CRM/Hubspot E-mail Template :-------------------------:|:-------------------------:
 [CLICK HERE!
 To navigate to LIVE Eventbrite Event](https://www.eventbrite.com/e/katies-last-hurrah-tickets-311857563367)| Initial Evite (Sreenshot)